Updated: April 10, 2026

 • Privacy — If you are on a work call and your output is set to your speakers, the whole office hears it.
 Setting a headset as the default communication device prevents that.

 • Gaming and streaming — Many games and streaming apps pick up the system default at launch.
-If it is wrong, you are adjusting audio in-game rather than at the OS level, which is backward.
+If it is wrong, you are adjusting audio in-game rather than at the OS level.

-• Meetings — Teams and Zoom can use a different "communication device" setting from your general audio, which is genuinely useful once you know how it works.
+• Meetings — Teams and Zoom can use a different "communication device" setting from your general audio — genuinely useful once you know how it works.

 The bigger picture: Windows gives you several layers of audio control — system default, communication default, and per-app assignment.
 Most people only ever use the first one.
 Understanding all three takes about five minutes and saves hours of frustration down the line.